Clinical Trials (PDQ®)

 RE-INDUCTION THERAPY (BLOCK 2): Beginning at least 7 days after the last dose of IT chemotherapy, patients receive etoposide IV over 2 hours and cyclophosphamide IV over 30 minutes on days 1-5.
 Patients also receive high-dose methotrexate IV continuously over 24 hours on day 22.
 Beginning 42 hours after the start of the methotrexate infusion (day 24), patients receive leucovorin calcium IV every 6 hours for a minimum of 3 doses.
 Patients with CNS-negative disease also receive methotrexate IT on days 1 and 22.
 Patients with CNS-positive disease will receive triple IT as in re-induction therapy (block 1) on days 1 and 22.
 Patients receive filgrastim (G-CSF) subcutaneously (SC) once daily beginning on day 6 and continuing until blood counts recover.

-RE-INDUCTION THERAPY (PART 3): Beginning at least 7 days after the last dose of IT chemotherapy, patients receive cytarabine IV over 3 hours twice daily on days 1, 2, 8, and 9 and asparaginase IM on days 2 and 9.
-Patients receive G-CSF SC once daily beginning on day 10 and continuing until blood counts recover.
+RE-INDUCTION THERAPY (PART 3): Beginning at least 7 days after the last dose of IT chemotherapy, patients receive cytarabine IV over 3 hours twice daily on days 1, 2, 8, and 9 and native E. Coli-asparaginase IM on days 2 and 9.
+Patients receive G-CSF SC once daily beginning on day 10 and continuing until blood counts recovered.

 RE-INDUCTION THERAPY (BLOCK 1): Patients receive vincristine, prednisone, pegaspargase, doxorubicin, cytarabine, methotrexate, and epratuzumab as in phase I re-induction therapy (block 1).
-Patients with CNS-negative disease receive methotrexate IT on days 1 and 22.
+Epratuzumab was given on Days 1, 8, 15 and 22 before amendment 5 (B1 cohort) and on Days 1, 4, 8, 11, 15, 18, 22 and 25 after amendment 5 (B2 cohort) Patients with CNS-negative disease receive methotrexate IT on days 1 and 22.
 Patients with CNS-positive disease receive triple IT therapy comprising methotrexate, cytarabine, and hydrocortisone on days 8, 15, 22, and 29.

 RE-INDUCTION THERAPY (BLOCKS 2 AND 3): Patients receive re-induction therapy blocks 2 and 3 as in the part A re-induction therapy (blocks 2 and 3) portion of the study.